-APOC is making its transition to the long awaited electronic filing system.
+APOC has transitioned to an electronic filing system.
 The new system’s design makes it easier for filers in many aspects including, 24/7 access to the system, data upload capabilities, and improved amendment functions.
 It will also aid APOC in its mission to provide information to the public in a more timely and streamlined manner.

-All group filers who participate in any of the 2012 elections are required to file all forms and reports using the new system.
+All group filers who participate in any election are required to file all forms and reports using the new system.
 This includes Group Registrations, Group Campaign Disclosure Reports, Forms 15-5 – Statement of Contributions, and Forms 15 – 6 Statement of Independent Expenditures.

-POFD/LFD reports are also required to be filed electronically, including state public officials (executive, judicial and legislative branches of state government), members of state boards or commissions, legislators, state candidates, and municipal officials and candidates in municipalities with populations over 15,000 (print paper copy of completed myAlaska POFD Statement and file directly with municipal clerk).
+Financial disclosure reports for Public Officials and Legislative filers are also required to be filed electronically, including state public officials (executive, judicial and legislative branches of state government), members of state boards or commissions, legislators, state candidates, and municipal officials and candidates in municipalities with populations over 15,000 (print paper copy of completed myAlaska POFD Statement and file directly with municipal clerk).
 For those officials and candidates in municipalities under 15,000 APOC strongly urges you to file electronically as well.

 Lobbyist and employers of lobbyists reports will continue to be filed electronically.

 To file electronically you will need a myAlaska account.
 Many, if not the vast majority, of Alaskans have a myAlaska account so that they can file for their Permanent Fund Dividend.
 The link is at https://my.alaska.gov/ It is not necessary to create a new account for APOC purposes.
 While filers may allow access to others who may assist in preparing forms or reports, doing so does not allow access to anything other than the APOC services of myAlaska.